Frequently Asked Questions

 Loans purchased or sold by the original holder are eligible for payment, assuming the other conditions of the statute (and the solicitation guidelines) are met.
 The requester must submit proof that the original loan qualified under the JRJ statute.

-How do I provide verification that my loans meet the eligibility requirements of the JRJ Program using the National Student Loan Data System (NSLDS)?
+How do I provide verification that my loans meet the eligibility requirements of the JRJ Program?

 How do I create an FSA ID account?